Authorised drainlayers need to be suitably experienced individual workers who have relevant experience and skills.

 Approval will be given in writing only and is only awarded to the individual and not to commercial entities.
 It is not transferable and can be withdrawn by the Council upon non-compliance with the rules as outlined in the Terms and Conditions.

-Please note that due to the large number of applications and the associated on site assessments the current turn around time is a minimum of 4 months.
+Please note that due to a large number of applications and the associated on-site assessments, the current turnaround time is a minimum of 4 months.

-Hence a certifying drainlayer is registered for laying privately-owned drains (i.e. on private property), whereas a Christchurch City Council authorised drainlayer is approved for working on Council-owned and maintained assets including future assets which are to be vested in Council ownership.
+A certifying drainlayer is registered for laying privately-owned drains on private property, whereas a Christchurch City Council authorised drainlayer is approved for working on Council-owned and maintained assets including future assets to be vested in Council ownership.